OpenFn/primero-progres/index.md

 **How does interoperability with other system(s) affect the inter-agency process of data sharing (ie. compilation, reporting and analysis)?** It should not change what information is shared, it should just modify the modality of sharing.
 For example, interoperability would enable referrals to be sent directly, and not require paper based or email based referral forms.
 In terms of data compilaton, for GBVIMS,  the process would not change.
 The Interagency Coordinator would still compile monthly statistics reports from DGOs, who could generate the report no matter what system they use, GBVIMS, GBVIMS+, V4.

-W**hat is/are the scenario(s) in which data needs to be shared with other system(s) – user stories?** Referrals are the current use case of interoperability between Primero and external systems, as agreed to by the partners.
+**What is/are the scenario(s) in which data needs to be shared with other system(s) – user stories?** Referrals are the current use case of interoperability between Primero and external systems, as agreed to by the partners.

 **What constitutes a referral between Primero/CPIMS+ and Progres4?
 For what specific service?**
 We would define a referral as follows: To make a referral is to “...proactively facilitate access to [...] services.
 Facilitating referral [...] may also involve ensuring that the person can physically reach and obtain access to the necessary services.
 At a minimum, it requires providing contact information on services of proven reliability”[1].
 There must be a legitimate purpose for a referral, consent/assent must normally be obtained from the referral subject (see below), and the personal data provided should be limited to what is needed for the service to be provided.
 The modalities of referrals will differ from context to context, and should be defined as per operation-specific SOPs.
 Legitimate purpose concerns the how “personal data should be collected “for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.”
 [1]  Thus any referral between the systems would be services in line with this definition.
 The specific services would be defined by those outlined in the contextual CM SOPs.